 Houses of Multiple Occupancy (HMOs) and blocks of flats

 HMOs and blocks of flats are considered “one front door” except where Council Tax is charged separately to each flat or HMO residence.
 In these cases each Council Tax payer will be eligible.

 Only properties directly impacted by the flood within multi-occupancy buildings are eligible.
 The Freehold Owner of a building is eligible for a contribution towards the cost of making recoverable repairs to the shared spaces of the building especially where this complements work being carried out to individual properties.

-  The deadline for submitting PFR grant applications is June 2021 and all works must be completed by 1 February 2022.
+The deadline for submitting PFR grant applications has passed and all works for active applications must now be completed and claimed for by 1 February 2022.

 Step 1: application